PITTSBURGH SEMINARY WELCOMES NEW CHAIR AND MEMBERS TO BOARD OF DIRECTORS

 The Rev. Dr. Sandra L. Steiner Ball is bishop of The United Methodist Church in Western Pennsylvania.
 She has served as associate pastor, lead pastor, interim pastor of a new congregation, district superintendent, and director of connectional ministries.
 She is president of the General Board of Higher Education and Ministry and chairs the team for the annual U.S. DS/DCM.
 She brings skill in strengthening connections and experience in church leadership at multiple levels to the Board.

-In recognition of their service on the Board, the Seminary also named the Rev. Dr. Nancy Lowmaster ’11/’21, the Rev. Dr. Susan Vande Keppelle ’95, the Rev. Dr. Donald (Don) McKim ’74, James (Jim) Evans, and James (Jim) Gockley (former Board chair) as directors emeritus.
+In recognition of their past service on the Board, the Seminary also named the Rev. Dr. Nancy Lowmaster ’11/’21, the Rev. Dr. Susan Vande Keppelle ’95, the Rev. Dr. Donald (Don) McKim ’74, James (Jim) Evans, and James (Jim) Gockley (former Board chair) as directors emeritus.